Allison’s Stage 2C Colorectal Cancer Story

 It was emotional.
-My mom was a breast cancer survivor so when I was a teeanger, we all had to chip in and were her caregivers, along with my dad.
-So I had a little bit of experience with cancer.
+My mom was a breast cancer survivor.
+When I was a teenager, we all had to chip in and were her caregivers, along with my dad.
+I had a little bit of experience with cancer.

-When I was first diagnosed, my mom was obviously crying, like I was, and she said, “I wish it was me” because of my age.
-I remember clearly saying, “I don’t wish it was you, you went through it once.
+When I was first diagnosed, my mom was obviously crying like I was.
+She said, “I wish it was me,” because of my age.
+I remember clearly saying, “I don’t wish it was you.
+You went through it once.
 I’m strong, and I can handle this because I have you guys.”

 My parents were forced to be strong for me.
-Also, I wanted to be strong, but I also needed to be emotional and cry, let all that fear out, because if I kept it in, it would have probably negatively affected the treatment and my path to getting better over time.
+Also, I wanted to be strong, but I also needed to be emotional and cry and let all that fear out.
+If I kept it in, it would have probably negatively affected the treatment and my path to getting better over time.

 Last message to others